-Adult Forum takes place on most Sundays during the academic year at 10am in Miles Hall.
+Adult Forum takes place on most Sundays during the academic year at 10am in La Tienda, a Spanish delicacy store that allows us to use their le barre (bar room) on Sunday mornings..
 A committee of twelve come together several times a year to plan interesting, formative and sometimes controversial programs to engage the congregation.
 Making use of many resources (outside speakers, the talents and passions of various parishioners, ministry leaders, and video and audio presentations), the committee makes every effort to challenge and meet the needs of the congregations.
 It is the hope of the committee to empower, equip, encourage and support individuals and households at each stage of life to integrate Christian practices into everyday life, so that they become an integral way of life for our parishioners in today’s world.

-During the academic year of 2012-2013 the eight stories told and dissected are:
+During the academic year of 2014-2015 the eight stories being told are: · Moses in the wilderness and God feeding the Israelites quail and manna--Exodus 16:2-15

 CHRISTIAN ADULT FORMATION ON OTHER DAYS OF THE WEEK

 * Monday: On November 17th an additional Benedictine Group began at noon in the church.
 The participants then adjourn to miles Hall and have lunch together.
 This offering is open to all.

 * Wednesday: At 6:30am on Wednesday mornings a group meets in the church to practice Benedictine discipline.